webxdc/webxdc_docs/src/shared_state/practical.md

 Like Text, these types are very powerful, but they can also be quite difficult to use.
 They allow you to replicate a complex XML document structure made up of tags with arbitrary attributes and nested text nodes.
-Aside from the complexity of working with an arbitrarily complex tree structure, there are also possible security implications involved, as it might be possible for other users to inject arbitrary scripts into such documents and trigger arbitrary code execution on remote devices depending on your usage.
+Aside from the complexity of working with an arbitrarily complex tree structure, there are also possible security implications involved, as it might be possible for other users to inject scripts into such documents and trigger code execution on remote devices depending on your usage.

 ## Testing